VolReport - Everything Josh Heupel said on SEC Coaches Teleconference

 Opening statement

-On Tennessee not having a defensive player named to the All-SEC preseason teams

-"Our guys probably saw that.
-It's not something that we talk about as a coaching staff with our players.
-You know, preseason ballots have little to nothing to do with what transpires in the fall, so for us, since we've gotten back in January, it's about competing at a really high level every single day, individually, collectively as a football team.
-It's about making the right decisions to put yourself in the right position on a consistent basis and compete at the level that you want to here.
-Our guys have been really good all offseason, they've been great through training camp.
-Love the mindset that we see from these guys and at the end of the day, you know, postseason stuff happens because of the team's success.
-It's all about this football team."
+"That's a long ways off my thought pattern right now.
+I'm so entrenched in this year.
+You know, I think the continued growth and strength of this league is a positive as we continue to grow and expand and with that, I think it's hard, some of the divisional games that you've played every year (are) certainly fun for the fan bases and players and coaches.
+At the same time, you want to have the opportunity for your players and staff and fans to experience all the different places inside of this league, too, which the balance of those things become really tough.
+In 2024-25, excited to get that schedule when we get to it."

-MORE FROM VOLREPORT: Key takeaways: Vols put final touches on preseason preparation
+MORE FROM VOLREPORT: Key takeaways: Tennessee football turns focus to Austin Peay

 –––––